 First, photos and the listing will help you to determine if you’ll take the next step.
-But how could you use more detailed, and much more effective to help someone really visualize what it would be like to live in a place?
+But how could you use more detail and much more effectively to help someone really visualize what it would be like to live in a place?

 Video.
-Video Walkthroughs are what the savvy property managers are doing these days.
-These are particularly effective for drawing those out of town potential tenants because it’s like taking a stroll through a prospective rental from wherever they happen to be.
+Video walkthroughs are what savvy property managers are doing these days.
+These are particularly effective for drawing those out-of-town potential tenants because it’s like taking a stroll through a prospective rental from wherever they happen to be.

-Youtube also easily integrates with social media, for ease of sharing.
-Because the videos are easily embedded into your website and linked to via other sites, your exposure is maximized.
-Youtube and Google are connected by user accounts, so, it’s easy to integrate this with your email marketing campaigns.
+Youtube also easily integrates with social media for ease of sharing.
+Because the videos are easily embedded into your website and linked to other sites, your exposure is maximized.
+User accounts connect Youtube and Google, so it’s easy to integrate this with your email marketing campaigns.

 When you’re first getting started, remember that it takes time.
 Rome wasn’t built overnight, and neither will your social media presence.
-But over time, you will learn more about how landlords use social media marketing to build and maintain their business.
+But over time, you will learn more about how landlords use social media marketing to develop and maintain their businesses.
 This will lead to happier tenants and a successful business.